E-commerce

 Integration tests

-Anonymized datasets to replay a typical day before going live.
+Anonymized data sets to replay a typical day before going live.

 Asynchronous queues